 To hard-working commercial fishermen, the Georges Bank area of the North Atlantic Ocean is an economic lifeline.
-Its bountiful fisheries have for centuries supported a wide variety of fish and shellfish, giving rise to New England’s iconic fishing communities and an important industry throughout the Northeast.
+Its bountiful fisheries have for centuries supported diverse fish and shellfish, giving rise to New England’s iconic fishing communities and an important industry throughout the Northeast.

 To President Biden, however, Georges Bank is another opportunity to grant favors to environmental groups, and with the stroke of a pen, he banned commercial fishing there.

 Pat Fehily grew up on the Jersey Shore and has been fishing these waters since high school, when he worked on a lobster boat.
 A few years later, he bought his own lobster boat.
-He continued to expand his fishing business, and today, he is a dedicated fishing entrepreneur with a fleet of three scallop boats and one longline fishing boat for swordfish and tuna.
+He continued to expand his fishing business and became a dedicated fishing entrepreneur with a fleet of three scallop boats and one longline fishing boat for swordfish and tuna.

-Pat wants to see his industry thrive in the decades to come.
-He considers Biden’s monument proclamation as a direct threat to both the fishing industry and the beloved seaside communities it supports.
+Pat wanted to see his industry thrive in the decades to come.
+He considered Biden’s monument proclamation as a direct threat to both the fishing industry and the beloved seaside communities it supports.

-Pat recognizes that the health of the fishing industry depends on the well-being of marine ecosystems and their management, and he cares deeply about responsible fishing practices and care of natural resources.
+Pat recognized that the health of the fishing industry depends on the well-being of marine ecosystems and their management, and he cares deeply about responsible fishing practices and care of natural resources.

 He and his fellow fishermen have long worked under a sweep of government regulation, including the Endangered Species Act, designed to protect marine life, and the Magnuson Stevens Fisheries Act, to safeguard against overfishing.
 Then there’s the Marine Sanctuaries Act, a 1972 law that empowers the National Oceanic and Atmospheric Administration to set aside areas of the aquatic U.S. in a way that allows multiple uses—including fishing—while comprehensively managing their conservation.